Scholarships & Grants

 Houghton College Endowed Scholarships (amounts vary)

 Generous friends of Houghton have funded a number of scholarships which are awarded according to the wishes of the donors.
 These scholarships are primarily for returning, full-time students.
-Recipients are selected on the basis of academic achievement at Houghton and financial need.
-Specific information about the endowed scholarships may be obtained from the Student Financial Services Office.
-Recipients of these scholarships must submit a FAFSA by March 1 for priority consideration.
-Go here for details on Houghton College Endowed Scholarships.
+Recipients are selected by the Student Financial Services Office in conjunction with department heads (when required) on the basis of academic achievement at Houghton and financial need.
+There is no application process.
+A list is available here.

 Campus Challenge and WBB scholarships (amounts vary)